 Toggle the accelerate-stop button to select the accelerate-stop geometry.
-The accelerate-stop runway distance is the distance required to accelerate to takeoff speed, lose all thrust, and then stop the aircraft straight ahead using landing brakes as (partial or max).
+The accelerate-stop runway distance is the distance required to accelerate to takeoff speed, lose all thrust, and then stop the aircraft straight ahead using brakes as set (partial or max).
 TLAR assumes a 3 second reaction time prior to braking.